Bhavya-22/Camera-basic-app/CONTRIBUTING.md

 git clone https://github.com/Bhavya-22/Camera-basic-app.git
 ```

-> This makes a local copy of repository in your machine.
+> This makes a local copy of the repository in your machine.

 Once you have cloned the `Camera-basic-app` repository in GitHub, move to that folder first using change directory command.